Direct closed-loop identification of continuous-time systems using fixed-pole observer model: SIMULATION

-Indeed, the statistics of the parameter estimates over 100 trials are as shown in Fig.~\ref{fig:ex:maglev:thhat}, and the bias in the estimates is acceptable compared to the case where $K(p)$ is known.
 Also, in this example, the estimate is not very sensitive to the arrangement of the poles.
 For example, changing the real part of the poles in $\pob$ that is set to $-3$ from $-0.1$ to $-10$ hardly changes the estimates.

-This example suggests that the proposed method is effective for the problem of continuous-time system identification in a closed-loop with unknown controllers, for which no promising method is known.
+This example suggests that the proposed method is effective for the problem of continuous-time system identification in a closed-loop with unknown controllers, for which no promising method is known. \rv{The computation time is about 10 seconds for each trial on one AMD Zen 2 core.}